hvandenb/splunk-elasticsearch/README.md

 splunk-elasticsearch
 ====================

-I have created a small search command for Splunk which will allow you to search Elastic Search and display the results in the Splunk GUI
+I have created a search command for Splunk which will allow you to search Elastic Search and display the results in the Splunk GUI

-This project is now a valid splunk application and installs as you would any other splunk applications
+This project is now a valid splunk application and installs as you would any other splunk applications Steps<br>

-Steps to use<br>
 Install python if it is not installed

 Install ElasticSearch https://github.com/elasticsearch/elasticsearch-py<br>